Almost Forty Days

 Esther is running low on Tylenol, and I feel panicky about it all day, until she writes me back and says she is having some delivered.

 My kids scream at squirrels and pound the glass doors in the kitchen.
-“The black squirrels are winning,” Claire tells me.
+“The black squirrels are winning,” Clare tells me.
+“Not the grey squirrels.”
+I don’t know what the game is.

+We stand on the sidewalk in the thin afternoon sunlight and ask in awkwardly loud voices, “How was your day?”
 But there are too many days in each day to answer that question.
 There are minutes that are good.
 And minutes, hours that are impossible.
 The sun helps.
 The rain doesn’t help.

-It is the day before Mother’s Day in the UK and Esther’s chest burns and the headache and nausea have returned.
+It is the day before Mother’s Day in the U.K. and Esther’s chest burns and the headache and nausea have returned.
 She air-hugs her daughter from ten metres away and posts a photo of them together, and apart.

 When this was all still novel, a three-week vacation, we made lists of spring things, of fun things, of things to do around the house.
-They were lofty and ambitious—make Beef Wellington!
+They were lofty and ambitious – make Beef Wellington!
 Wash the walls!
 Touch up the paint!
 Caulk the bathtub!
 Organize the basement!
+Now our lists are immediate—get through breakfast.
+Work for ten minutes without checking Twitter.
+Have a dance party.
+Give the kids a bath.
+We don’t often get through it all.

 We had drinks last night with friends, screens connecting our living rooms.
 It was a treat to see them on a Wednesday night, and it felt strangely normal.
-We told them Claire is potty trained, that the kids have been setting the table, even though what we really meant is they fight over the forks and who gets to choose the napkins.
+We told them Clare is potty trained, that the kids have been setting the table, even though what we really meant is they fight over the forks and who gets to choose the napkins.
 I saw them bristle and realized it sounded like we were bragging and I regret saying anything.

 Esther can’t reach her GP, but the Corona Team promises to call her back.
 Her fever persists, the headache, the congestion.
 She adds salt to her water.
 She doesn’t move from her bed and starts the BBC’s 1995 version of Pride and Prejudice.
 I’ve never seen it, or read the book, though I know you’re not supposed to admit that when you have degrees in English.